-- ♦ Hitting a shot when safe to do so if a player farther away faces a challenging shot and is taking time to assess their options. - ♦ Shorter hitters playing first from the tee or fairway if longer hitters have to wait. - ♦ Hitting a tee shot if the person with the honour is delayed in being ready to play. - ♦ Hitting a shot before helping someone with a lost ball. - ♦ Putting out even if it means standing close to someone else's line. - ♦ Hitting a shot if a person who has just played from the greenside bunker is still farthest from the hole but is delayed due to the raking of the bunker. - ♦ When a players ball has gone over the back of the green, any player closer to the hole but chipping from the front of the green should play while the other player is having to walk to their ball and assess their shot. - ♦ Keep up with the game ahead not ahead of the game behind. - ♦ Play a provisional if you suspect that you might not find your ball. - ♦ Walk briskly between shots. - ♦ Make sure you line up your putt while waiting for your fellow competitors to putt. - ♦ Feel free to encourage slow playing partners to play quicker. - ♦ A "no return" is not the end of the world if you are not scoring well and holding up play. - ♦ Please see our Tag Marshal poster on the following page, regarding our expectations.
+- Hitting a shot when safe to do so if a player farther away faces a challenging shot and is taking time to assess their options. - ♦ Shorter hitters playing first from the tee or fairway if longer hitters have to wait. - \diamond Hitting a tee shot if the person with the honour is delayed in being ready to play. - ♦ Hitting a shot before helping someone with a lost ball. - ♦ Putting out even if it means standing close to someone else's line. - Hitting a shot if a person who has just played from the greenside bunker is still farthest from the hole but is delayed due to the raking of the bunker. - ♦ When a players ball has gone over the back of the green, any player closer to the hole but chipping from the front of the green should play while the other player is having to walk to their ball and assess their shot. - ♦ Keep up with the fourball ahead not ahead of the fourball behind. - ♦ Play a provisional if you suspect that you might not find your ball. - ♦ Walk briskly between shots. - Make sure you line up your putt while waiting for your fellow competitors to putt. - ♦ Feel free to encourage slow playing partners to play quicker. - Slow Play is not tolerated at our facility.
+The fourballs 'course time' will be 2 hours per 9 holes and 15 minutes at halfway.